workshopper/learnyoureact/exercises/css2/problem.en.md

 };
 ```

-Let's fix `Todo` to add line-through to `tr` if the checkbox is checked.
+Now modify `Todo` to add line-through to `tr` if the checkbox is checked.
+And
-And If the checkbox is unchecked, remove line-through.
+if the checkbox is unchecked, remove line-through.

-When you are ready run `node program.js 3000 Milk 13:00` and access `http://localhost:3000` to see the HTML output in the browser.
+When you are ready, run `node program.js 3000 Milk 13:00` and visit
+`http://localhost:3000` to see the HTML output in the browser.

-Click the checkbox some times, and confirm whether the line-through is added rightly.
+Click the checkbox on and off, and confirm whether the line-through is added correctly.

-Finally, run `learnyoureact verify program.js` to check your solution.
+When you feel confident, run `learnyoureact verify program.js` to check your solution.